oe/qrcode-alfred-workflow/README.md

 ![usage demo](assets/usage.gif)

 *Credits*: This is a swift clone of a php version(no original url found :( ) created by [WensonSmith](https://seekbetter.me).
-Due to the latest release of macOS 12.3, python2 has been removed, which broke the original workflow.
+Due to the latest release of macOS 12.3, php has been removed, which broke the original workflow.
 So I reimplemented this workflow in Swift.
 It should be much more stable and faster.

 ## Install
 ### Requirements